AiJared/DSA_in_python/README.md

 Check out the representation of a circular linked list in the file circular_linked_list.py.

+Now let's take a look at operations that can be carried out on a circular list.

 #### Traversal of a Circular Linked List in Python

 Traversing a circular linked list involves visiting each node of the list starting from the head node and continuing until the head node is encountered again.